Swaliha-CA/Oracle-Of-Useless/README.md

-# Oracle-Of-Useless
-The Oracle of Nonsense: A web experiment in chaotic design and beautifully useless feedback.
 # The Oracle of Nonsense

 Welcome to **The Oracle of Nonsense**, a web experiment in chaotic design and beautifully useless feedback.
 This project is a "password strength judger" that intentionally subverts user expectations for a hilariously pointless experience.